Logo Logo

 • Blog

-Enterprise-Grade Firewall – Why do you need it for your business?
+Why do you need enterprise-grade firewall for your business?

 Web Application Firewall filters web traffic between the internet and web application.
 WAF is based on a predefined set of instructions and customized according to the risk and specific needs of the web application.
 It analyzes the incoming packets and filters out possible threats at the application level.